wp-plugins/decategorizer/readme.txt

 == Description ==

-"Decategorizer" will remove the category base from your category links, and turn your URLs from something like "http://yourdomain/category/news/" to "http://yourdomain/news/".
+"Decategorizer" will remove the category base from your category links, and turn your category URLs from something like "http://yourdomain/category/news/" to "http://yourdomain/news/".

 **Features:**